This is the fourth and final installment in my “Is this accessory compatible series.” Today we’re looking at the Craftsman VersaTrack system.

 Here’s how it works:

-- I mounted each on my wall and tested each brand’s hook to see if it fit and if it could actually hang anything reliably.
+- I mounted each on my wall and tested each brand’s hook to see if it fit and could hang anything reliably.

 I hope you like what I found out.